 - Nonprofit literary organizations and publishers whose primary mission is to present, publish, or support young writers.

-- Arts education organizations that focus on increasing K-12 students’ access to the arts and learning through the arts, in and out of school.
+- Arts education organizations that focus on increasing K-12 students’ access to the arts and learning through the arts, in or out of school.

 - Literacy organizations that focus on developing or strengthening youth or adult reading and writing skills and abilities.